 Meeting your baby for the first time will be a moment you’ll remember for the rest of your life.
-It’s important to give birth in an environment where you feel comfortable, safe, and confident that your wishes will be respected and honored.
+Because of this, it’s important to give birth in an environment where you feel comfortable, safe, and confident that your wishes will be respected and honored.
 Of course, you can’t predict exactly how your labor and birth will go, but you can set yourself up for success by doing your research and exploring your options.

 Selecting a Care Provider

-First thing’s first.
+First things first.
 You have several options when choosing a provider to care for you during your pregnancy and birth.
 Some expecting moms choose to interview multiple providers to make sure they are confident in the care they’ll receive during this special time.
 Or, you may already have a good relationship with an OB-GYN, Family Practice physician, or Certified Nurse-Midwife who provides prenatal care and delivers babies.
-Whether you choose an OB-GYN physician, a Certified Nurse-Midwife or a Family Practice physician, depends on several things:
+The best fit depends on several things:

 - What type of birth experience you are looking for